 Sir Isaac Newton stated three laws which explain the relationship between force and movement.
 Having an understanding of Newton's laws which you can apply to sporting situations gives you a deeper understanding of sports technique.

 Newton’s first law of motion

 “A body continues in a state of rest or uniform velocity unless acted upon by an external force.”

-This is also known as the 'law of inertia' and means that something will either stay still, or stay moving unless a force acts on it.
+This is also known as the 'law of inertia' and means that something will either stay still or stay moving unless a force acts on it.
 For example, a golf ball will remain still unless a force applied by the golf club makes it move.
 Or that same golf ball will continue to move at a constant velocity (speed in a straight line) unless a force acts on it to slow it down (e.g. wind resistance) or change its direction (e.g. gravity).

 Questions: Can you give examples in sport where: